thanhn-inc/debugtool/README.md

     - Examples:
         + `checkprice PRV ETH 100000`
         + `checkprice ETH BTC 100000`

+1. `tradestatus`
+    - Description: check the status of a given trade transaction
+    - How to use: `tradestatus TX_HASH`
+        + TX_HASH: the transaction id
+    - Examples:
+        + `tradestatus 80e96c92032505a12b20fe7b15b9bf379bac903dbbc2ef4063f84d38b7f4cfc1`

 ### Staking-related
 1. `staking`
     - Description: perform a staking transaction
     - How to use: `staking PRIVATE_KEY [IS_AUTO_RESTAKING]`
-        + PRIVATE_KEY: the private key of the sender
+        + PRIVATE_KEY: the private key of the user (index or full string)
         + IS_AUTO_RESTAKING (optional): indicate whether you want to automatically re-stake after swapped, default is `true`
     - Examples:
         + `staking 0`